 World Tuberculosis Day

-World Tuberculosis Day-also known as World TB Day-is an international event that’s commemorated annually to educate the general public about the impact that tuberculosis has on people and communities around the world.
-In 2019 alone, over 10-million people fell ill with tuberculosis and over 1.4-million people died of it.
+World Tuberculosis Day—also known as World TB Day—is an international event commemorated annually to educate the general public about the impact that tuberculosis has on people and communities around the world.
+In 2019 alone, over 10 million people fell ill with tuberculosis, and over 1.4 million people died from it.

-Since TB is one of the world’s deadliest infectious diseases, it’s important to get the information out about this holiday and help people around the world take steps to protect themselves against it.
-So let’s celebrate this holiday on March 24th and help educate everyone about the dangers of TB.
+Since TB is one of the world’s deadliest infectious diseases, it’s important to spread information about this observance and help people around the world take steps to protect themselves against it.
+So let’s celebrate this day on March 24th and help educate everyone about the dangers of TB.

-World Tuberculosis Day is observed on the 24th of March because this is when Doctor Robert Koch announced to a small group of doctors and scientists at the University of Berlin’s Institute of Hygiene that he had discovered the TB bacillus-the cause of tuberculosis-in 1882.
-However, it would still be another 100-years before World Tuberculosis Day was first observed and even longer before it would become an official holiday.
+World Tuberculosis Day is observed on the 24th of March because this is when Dr. Robert Koch announced to a small group of doctors and scientists at the University of Berlin’s Institute of Hygiene that he had discovered the TB bacillus—the cause of tuberculosis—in 1882.
+However, it would still be another 100 years before World Tuberculosis Day was first observed and even longer before it would become an official holiday.

-This holiday would end up getting invented in 1982-on the 100th anniversary of Koch’s announcement about TB.
-The International Union Against Tuberculosis & Lung Diseases, also known as the IUATLD, proposed that March 24th be observed annually as World Tuberculosis Day.
+This holiday was proposed in 1982—on the 100th anniversary of Koch’s announcement about TB—by the International Union Against Tuberculosis & Lung Disease, also known as the IUATLD.
+March 24th was suggested to be observed annually as World Tuberculosis Day.
 This began a year-long effort that operated under the theme “Defeat TB: Now and Forever.”
 World TB Day wouldn’t officially be observed as an annual event until 1996.
-It’s been observed every year ever since.
+It has been observed every year since then.

 Facts About TB

-• All across the world, TB remains one of the top 10 causes of death from a single infectious disease.
-It even surpasses HIV/AIDS.
+• All across the world, TB remains one of the top 10 causes of death from a single infectious disease, even surpassing HIV/AIDS.

-• In 2019, 87% of the new TB cases happened in the 30 countries with high tuberculosis burden.
+• In 2019, 87% of new TB cases occurred in the 30 countries with a high tuberculosis burden.

 • India, Indonesia, China, Pakistan, the Philippines, Nigeria, Bangladesh, and South Africa account for two-thirds of the world’s TB infection totals.